JakeWnuk/ptt/docs/USAGE.md

 - `dehex`: Transforms input by decoding $HEX[...] formatted
 - `mask`: Transforms input by masking characters with provided mask.
 - `remove`: Transforms input by removing characters with provided mask characters.
+- `substring`: Transforms input by extracting substrings starting at index and ending at index.
 - `mask-retain`: Transforms input by creating masks that still retain strings from file.
 - `mask-match`: Transforms input by keeping only strings with matching masks from a mask file
 - `swap`: Transforms input by swapping tokens with exact matches from a ':' separated file.